 This will be seen as ‘D & C Red’ on the label and followed by a number.
 D & C # 19 was banned, but these ones can still be found on the market: D & C Red # 3, D & C Red # 21, D & C Red # 30, D & C Red # 36, D & C Red # 40, D & C Red #27.
 Numbers 27 and 40 are rated high on the scale, whereas the others are rated as medium on the scale.
 This is a colour added to give colour to cosmetics, usually blush, and might just be the cause of those pimples on your cheeks as they are highly comedogenic.

 6. Isopropyl Palmitate

-This fatty acid is a common ingredient in many tinted moisturizers and is rated as a 4 on the comedegenic scale.
-If a tinted moisturizer claims to be ‘non-comedegenic’, but this ingredient is on the label then you know you are being fooled!
+This fatty acid is a common ingredient in many tinted moisturizers and is rated as a 4 on the comedogenic scale.
+If a tinted moisturizer claims to be ‘non-comedogenic’, but this ingredient is on the label then you know you are being fooled!